Looking for the best Korean dramas? You've come to the right place!

 Korean pop culture has never been more widely consumed by international audiences.
-K-pop bands like BTS and BlackPink, Bong Joon-ho’s Oscar-winning Parasite and the recent debut of Squid Game has seen the world wholeheartedly embraced Korean film, TV and music.
+From K-pop bands like BTS and BlackPink, to Bong Joon-ho’s Oscar-winning Parasite and the record-breaking Squid Game, fans are well and truly embracing all the entertainment that South Korea has to offer.

-Netflix has been helping to lead the charge of Korean TV over the past few years, allowing audiences to delve into the rich, varied and fascinating world of the K-Drama.
+We already know that Squid Game season 2 is going ahead, and Netflix has helped lead the charge of Korean TV over the past few years, allowing audiences to delve into the rich, varied and fascinating world of K-Drama.

 Yeon Sang-ho (Train to Busan) has adapted his own webtoon for this new Netflix, which some fans reckon is even better than Squid Game.
 Imagine a world where people start receiving messages from supernatural creatures telling them they will soon be dragged to Hell for their sins.
 As panic set in, a cult leader (Yoo Ah-in) preaches to the country that they should shame the sinners and hope to receive salvation.